KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/on_master/audio_waveform_filter.rst

 .. rubric:: Description

 This effect/filter is an audio visualization effect that draws an audio waveform on the image.
+It can be :ref:`direct controlled on the monitor <ui-monitors_effect_direct_control>`.

 .. rubric:: Parameters